Azure/Cloud-Native/website/blog-cnny/2023-02-08/index.md

 ## Gather requirements

-Currently, our eShopApplication has three services:
+Currently, our eShopOnWeb app has three Kubernetes services deployed:

-1. The `db` pod is exposed internally via `ClusterIP`
+1. `db` exposed internally via `ClusterIP`
-1. The `api` pod is exposed externally via `LoadBalancer`
+1. `api` exposed externally via `LoadBalancer`
-1. The `web` pod is exposed externally via `LoadBalancer`
+1. `web` exposed externally via `LoadBalancer`

+As mentioned in [my post last week](https://azure.github.io/Cloud-Native/cnny-2023/fundamentals-day-2/), Services deployed in front of Pods allows applications to communicate with each other using DNS names.
+Kubernetes has service discovery capabilities built-in that allows Pods to resolve Services simply by using their names.

+In the case of our `api` and `web` deployments, they can simply reach the database by calling its name, `db`.
+The service type of `ClusterIP` for the `db` can remain as-is since it only needs to be accessed by the `api` and `web` apps.

-When using `LoadBalancer`, AKS provisions an Azure Load Balancer with a public IP address and up to this point, we've been using this to test.
-No one is going to remember the IP address, so we need to fix that by adding a custom domain name and securing it with a TLS certificate.
+On the other hand, `api` and `web` both need to be accessed over the public internet for our users.
+Currently, these services are using service type `LoadBalancer` which tells AKS to provision an Azure Load Balancer with a public IP address.
+No one is going to remember the IP addresses, so we need to make the app more accessible by adding a custom domain name and securing it with a TLS certificate.

-Here's what we are going to need:
+Here's what we're going to need:

 * Custom domain name added to our externally accessible services (`api` and `web`)
 * TLS certificate for the custom domain name
 * Routing rule to ensure requests with `/api/` in the URL is routed to the backend REST API
 * Routing rule to ensure requests without `/api/` in the URL is routing to the storefront

-With AKS, the [Web Application Routing](https://learn.microsoft.com/azure/aks/web-app-routing?WT.mc_id=containers-84290-pauyu&tabs=without-osm) add-on will help us achieve all these goals.
-This add-on will install a managed open-source NGINX Ingress Controller and also enable integrations with Azure DNS and Azure Key Vault.
-The integration with Azure DNS is made possible via the `external-dns` controller which is deployed into your AKS cluster and the integration with Azure Key Vault is made possible via the Secret Store CSI driver (which was installed during yesterday's exercise).
+Just like last week, we will use the [Web Application Routing](https://learn.microsoft.com/azure/aks/web-app-routing?WT.mc_id=containers-84290-pauyu&tabs=without-osm) add-on for AKS.
+But this time, we'll enable its integrations with Azure DNS and Azure Key Vault to satisfy all of our app requirements.

 :::info

-For learning purposes we will use self-signed certificates and a fake custom domain name.
-In order to browse to the site using the custom domain, you will need to update your host file and add an entry which points the custom domain to the ingress public IP address.
-This will mimic a DNS lookup on your machine.
-In a production scenario, you will need to have a real domain delegated to Azure DNS and a valid TLS certificate for your domain.
+At the time of this writing the add-on is still in Public Preview

 :::

 ## Generate TLS certificate and store in Azure Key Vault

-We deployed an Azure Key Vault yesterday to store secrets, so we'll use it to store our TLS certificates as well.
+We deployed an Azure Key Vault [yesterday](#FIXME) to store secrets.
+We'll use it again to store our TLS certificates too.

 Let's create and export a self-signed certificate for our custom domain.